0chain/ethereum/README.md

 - Clone this repository and run  - `npm install`
 - Add your private key and ethereum wallet address from metamask to `config.js` file.
 - Add the deployed contract address to `config.js` file (can be found on etherscan).
-- Add your zbox configurations in the `zbox_config` file.
+- Add your zbox configurations in the `zbox_config` file [here](https://github.com/0chain/ethereum/blob/master/zbox/zbox_config.json).
-- Store the resultant metadata in an `config.js` file.
-- Run `npm start`.
+- Run `npm start` to interact with the web application.

 ### Questions
 For any questions regarding this repository open an issue [here](https://github.com/0chain/truffle/issues).